 The focus is on strengthening parent-child relations and problem-solving, building youth life skills, and teaching youth to avoid peer pressure or dangerous behaviors.

-The Carbondale Area School District has participated in the PROSPER project for more than fifteen years.
+The Carbondale Area School District has participated in the PROSPER project for the past seventeen years.

 LifeSkills Training is a fifteen lesson curriculum implemented in the eighth grade at Carbondale Area.
 It is designed to prevent the early stages of substance use by influencing risk factors associated with substance abuse, particularly occasional or experimental use.

 For more information about the holiday vendor craft fair or PROSPER, call Penn State Extension at 570-963-6842.

 The Pennsylvania State University encourages qualified persons with disabilities to participate in its programs and activities.

 If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact Karen Thomas at 570-963-6842 in advance of your participation or visit.